Haileybury has a rich cricketing heritage, with the sport having played a key role in school life since the 1800s.

-We boast 21 boys and 12 girls teams who all benefit from the stunning grounds and fabulous facilities.
+We 21 boys and 12 girls teams who all benefit from the stunning grounds and fabulous facilities.

-Cricket is a 12 month a year programme at Haileybury for performance cricketers on our prestigious HPP.
-Players take part in a Winter Programme which includes Group and 1:1 sessions covering technical, tactical, mental and lifestyle coaching.
-1:1 sessions with our full time Strength & Conditioning Coach also play a key part in each player’s development.
+Cricket is an all-year-round sport for performance cricketers on our High Performance Programme.
+Players take part in a Winter Programme which includes Group and one-to-one sessions covering technical, tactical, mental and lifestyle coaching.
+Sessions with our full-time Strength & Conditioning Coach also play a key part in each player’s development.
 Guest coaches deliver specialist sessions and masterclasses in addition to the skills training and age group sessions already on offer.

-The Indoor House Cricket Competition provides out of season matches.

-Cricket is not all about high performance and open sessions offer opportunities for everyone.
-We are proud to have fixtures down to E & F teams and there are 2 staff attached to each side.
+The Indoor House Cricket Competition provides out of season matches and open sessions offer opportunities for all.
+We have fixtures down to E and F teams and there are two staff overseeing each side.

-Our close links with the MCC continue with our cricket groundsmen working with the staff at Lord’s to produce outstanding pitches and outfields, as well as recently retired MCC Head Groundsman Mick Hunt regularly advising our own team.
+Our close links with the MCC continue with our cricket groundsmen working with the staff at Lord’s to produce outstanding pitches and outfields, as well as recently retired MCC Head Groundsman Mick Hunt regularly advising our team.

-The highlight of our Speech day is both 1st XI boys and girls who play the MCC.
+The highlight of our Speech Day is the 1st XI boys and girls who play the MCC.
 Sunday fixtures are enjoyed against OHs, XL Club, Privateers and Hermits.
 We often welcome touring sides from overseas and recently hosted schools from South Africa and Haileybury Melbourne for a T20 Razzmatazz Tournament.

 Haileybury’s Director of Cricket is Rupes Kitzinger.
-Rupes is a Level 4 Coach and enjoyed a 13-year playing career with Dorset CCC and has captained the MCC most notably on tour to Hong Kong & China in 2017 and at Lord’s against HKCC in 2019.
+Rupes is a Level 4 Coach and enjoyed a 13-year playing career with Dorset CCC and has captained the MCC most notably on tour to Hong Kong and China in 2017 and at Lord’s against HKCC in 2019.

 Matt Plater is one of our Sports Fellows and is a recent graduate from Durham University where he played first class cricket.
 Matt opens the batting for Norfolk and has spent a summer with Northamptonshire CCC.
 He is very popular with the pupils and we are delighted that Matt is starting his coaching career at Haileybury.